-To verify, make certain that the distance between wheel rim and bearing beam is the same at each end of the bearing beam, to within 6.4 mm (1/4") (dimension A & B).
+To verify, make certain that the distance between wheel rim and bearing beam is the same at each end of the bearing beam, to within 6 mm (1/4") (dimension A & B).
 This amount of racking can be compensated for by adjusting the diameter seals.

-If greater than 1/4 inch (dimension C), racking must be corrected to ensure that drive belt will not disengage from wheel.
+If greater than 6 mm (1/4") (dimension C), racking must be corrected to ensure that drive belt will not disengage from wheel.